-That the Council provides feedback and guidance on staff's recommended updates to the Density Bonus Ordinance, including the specific density bonus incentives and concessions contained within this staff report.
-Following this work session, staff will finalize the draft Ordinance, identify the amendments needed to Chapter 10, Article 19 of the Hayward Municipal Code to reflect these updates, and complete the California Environmental Quality Act (CEQA) analysis before returning to the Planning Commission for recommendation and Council for final consideration later this year.
+That the Planning Commission provide feedback and guidance on staff's recommended updates to the Density Bonus Ordinance, including the specific density bonus incentives and concessions contained within this staff report.
+Following this work session, staff will finalize the draft Ordinance, identify the amendments needed to Chapter 10 of the Hayward Municipal Code to reflect these updates, and complete the California Environmental Quality Act (CEQA) analysis before presenting to the Council for final consideration in December 2022.